Hugh Victor McKay: Sunshine Gardens

 In 1909 the Sunshine Gardens were developed to provide an amenity for the employees of the Sunshine Harvester Works.
-Designed by the assistant city engineer at Ballarat Mr F. A. Horsfall and laid out by head gardener S. G. Thompson, the eight-acre Gardens were sited alongside the factory and incorporated recreation facilities and popular horticultural displays.
-According to Bill Bampton, the Gardens included tennis courts and pavilion, a bandstand, a bowling green, a substantial house for the head gardener, a conservatory and associated works areas.
-Under inaugural curator Thompson (1909–27), and curators James Willan (1930–39) and Harold Gray (1939–50), the Gardens developed a reputation for its chrysanthemums and dahlias, attracting workers and their families, as well as other local residents.
+Designed by the assistant city engineer at Ballarat Mr F. A. Horsfall and laid out by head gardener S. G. Thompson, the 3 ha gardens were sited alongside the factory and incorporated recreation facilities and popular horticultural displays.
+When completed, the gardens included tennis courts and pavilion, a bandstand, a bowling green, a substantial house for the head gardener, a conservatory and associated works areas.
+Under inaugural curator Thompson (1909–27), and curators James Willan (1930–39) and Harold Gray (1939–50), the gardens developed a reputation for its chrysanthemums and dahlias, attracting workers and their families, as well as other local residents.
 In 1953, the management of Sunshine Gardens was handed to the newly established City of Sunshine.
-At this time, it was renamed the H. V. McKay Memorial Gardens.
-In the 1990s, the garden was listed by the National Trust of Australia and in the Register of the National Estate.
+At this time, it was renamed as the H. V. McKay Memorial Gardens.
 In 2007 the Friends of McKay Gardens was formed to help maintain the gardens.
+The gardens and the adjacent Sunshine Presbyterian Church, also funded by McKay and completed in 1928, after his death, were jointly added to the Victorian Heritage Register on 13 September 2001 in recognition of their historical significance.